Fire Prevention Policy

 DISABLED STAFF, PUPILS OR VISITORS

-We have a special one to one induction on fire safety for disabled pupils and their carers and for disabled members of staff or visitors.
+Should the need arise we will have a special one to one induction on fire safety for disabled pupils and their carers and for disabled members of staff or visitors.

 RESPONSIBILITIES OF TEACHING STAFF